neumino/neumino.github.io/movies.md

-### Suburbicon
+### Jungle
-*Released on 2017-10-27, vote average 3.6*
+*Released on 2017-10-20, vote average 5.8*

-A crime mystery set in the quiet family town of Suburbicon during the 1950s, where the best and worst of humanity is hilariously reflected through the deeds of seemingly ordinary people.
-When a home invasion turns deadly, a picture-perfect family turns to blackmail, revenge, and murder.
+A mysterious guide escorts an enthusiastic adventurer and his friend into the Amazon jungle, but their journey turns into a terrifying ordeal as the darkest elements of human nature and the deadliest threats of the wild force them to fight for survival.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/IYga2m0V2O0?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ADjYDl1RCGs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>